Debasishray19/aerophones-in-flatland/README.md

 <br><b>[Note]:</b>
 <br> Please use the following code <u>aerophonesInFlatlandv2.m</u> in version3 folder for simulation.
+The code has been optimized in the version05.
+But it's still under testing.
 To inquiry or for bugs/suggestions, please contact: debasishiter@gmail.com